foxclerec/binance-screener/README.md

 ---

 ## Notes
-- The Donate page was removed.
-Top‑right **Donate ☕** button links to Ko‑fi: `https://ko-fi.com/cryptoscreeners`.
-The `/donate` route returns HTTP 302 to Ko‑fi.
 - Static assets live in `web/sprintero/blueprints/main/static/`.
 - If you change the DB schema, run migrations inside the web container:
   ```bash